Death Wish 3: Sequel

-Video game
+Video games

 The film was made into a video game of the same name by Gremlin Graphics for the ZX Spectrum, Commodore 64, MSX and Amstrad CPC.
 In the game, the player controls Paul Kersey in the streets and buildings in a free-roaming, all-out gunfight with gangsters.
 It was one of the goriest games of its time, featuring multiple weapons with detailed, different damage patterns and the possibility to kill civilians.
-Because the original copyright owners of the game didn't have any interest in renewing copyright, the game fell into the "abandonware" and is considered public domain until proven otherwise.